RomanPlusPlus/scientific-progress-towards-cryonics/README.md

 # Scientific progress towards cryonics

 Below is a list of 70+ scientific papers that are related to cryonics.

+Some stats:

+# The papers

 |	Year	|	Taxon	|	tissue, organ or whole body?	|	Approx. mass, kg	|	Lowest temperature (°C) after which a successful reanimation was achieved	|	Healthy brain activity / behavior after reanimation?	|	Reference	|	Useful link	|
 |	-------------	|	-------------	|	-------------	|	-------------	|	-------------	|	-------------	|	-------------	|	-------------	|